nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

    A K32W061 dongle is required to run the [OpenThread Radio Co-Processor](https://openthread.io/platforms/co-processor) firmware.

-- K32W DK6 board → Role: Matter lighting-app device
+- K32W DK6 main board with K32W061 daughter board → Role: Matter Thread lighting-app device

-    More information about the details of the K32W DK6 can be found at [NXP Matter Thread Platform](https://www.nxp.com/products/wireless/multiprotocol-mcus/end-node-matter-with-thread-development-platform:END-NODE-MATTER-THREAD).
+    More information about the details of the K32W DK6 main board with K32W061 daughter board can be found at [NXP Matter Thread Platform](https://www.nxp.com/products/wireless/multiprotocol-mcus/end-node-matter-with-thread-development-platform:END-NODE-MATTER-THREAD).

 - Linux host computer